lizhanmit/learning-notes/kafka-note/kafka-note.md

 Two directives or purposes of Kafka:

-- Not block the producers (in order to deal with the back pressure).
+- Not block the producers (in order to deal with the back pressure). (the ability to capture messages even if the consuming service is down)
 - Isolate producers and consumers.

 Three main capabilities: